page-header

 High Tatras Mountains, Slovakia

-• There are lots of places to eat, including mountain huts, hotels, and cableway stations.
+There are many places to eat, including mountain huts, hotels, and cableway stations in the High Tatrs.

 Rules for Visiting Tatra National Park in Slovakia